salesforcecli/plugin-user/messages/password.generate.md

 # onBehalfOfMultipleError

 Found a comma-separated list of usernames or aliases for the --onbehalfof parameter.
 Either specify one per flag or separate by a space.

+# flags.target-hub.deprecation

+The --target-dev-hub flag is deprecated and is not being used in this command.
+The flag will be removed in v57 or later.